darkarnium/sonor/devices/S18-One/sources/README.md

 Though far from identical to the Sonos unit, the submoduled U-Boot sources contain support for an Amlogic S400 development board.
-This board appears to use the same SoC, and may serve as a reference point for how the Sonos U-Boot image _may_ have been constructed - given that this is propriatary.
+This board appears to use the same SoC, and may serve as a reference point for how the Sonos U-Boot image _may_ have been constructed - given that this is proprietary.

 * [Amlogic S400 README](./u-boot-amlogic/board/amlogic/s400/README)